 If loads of people in the same area are online at the same time, the network can get congested and speeds plummet.
 To get around this, some providers slow certain types of online activity - such as file-sharing - and prioritise others - like catch-up TV or gaming - to ensure you get a decent level of service.

-What’s the fair use policy?
+What’s a fair use policy?

 A fair usage policy is what dictates when traffic management is used - all providers have one.
 They set out how much you’re allowed to download each month - even on unlimited broadband - before the provider slows down your connection or takes other measures.
 For the vast majority of people they’re nothing to worry about - the limits are usually extremely high, considerably more than most people would use - but if you do serious amounts of downloading and streaming it’s something to be aware of.